 - Production of Alcohol: Production of alcoholic beverages, or possessing materials used in the production of alcoholic beverages, is prohibited.

-- Any student deemed excessively intoxicated by Residence Life staff and or UPD will not be allowed to stay on campus and will be asked to leave campus for the night or transported to Anchorage Sleep Off Center (for students on the Anchorage campus).
+- Any student deemed excessively intoxicated by Residence Life staff and or police will not be allowed to stay on campus and will be asked to leave campus for the night or transported to Anchorage Sleep Off Center (for students on the Anchorage campus).
 The student will need to meet with the RC-On-Duty upon return to regain access to their room.

-- Prohibited Items: The UAA Student Code of Conduct and Residence Life policy prohibit students from possessing, using, selling, distributing, being in the presence of, or providing marijuana or any other illegal drugs (including prescription medications being distributed to someone to whom the medication is not prescribed), prohibited substance, or drug paraphernalia.
-Residence Life policy also prohibits students from possessing, using, selling, distributing, being in the presence of, or providing synthetic cannabinoid products, such as K2 and Spice.
-Being found responsible for violating UAA's drug policy may result in immediate termination of the student's housing agreement whether or not the resident has a prior UAA disciplinary record.
-Residents who have their housing agreements terminated for disciplinary reasons will be assessed any charges in accordance with the mid-term release schedule
+- Prohibited Items: Students are prohibited from possessing, using, selling, distributing, being in the presence of, or providing marijuana or any other illegal drugs (including prescription medications being distributed to someone to whom the medication is not prescribed), prohibited substance, or drug paraphernalia.
+Students are also prohibited from possessing, using, selling, distributing, being in the presence of, or providing synthetic cannabinoid products, such as K2 and Spice.
+Being found responsible for violating this policy may result in immediate termination of the student's housing agreement whether or not the resident has a prior UAA disciplinary record.
+Residents who have their housing agreements terminated for disciplinary reasons will be assessed any charges in accordance with the mid-term release schedule.

-- Smoking Tobacco, E-Cigarettes, & E-Hookahs: Smoking and all forms of tobacco are not permitted inside any residence hall or apartment.
-Smoking and the use of all forms of tobacco outdoors are not permitted on the UAA campus and all UA properties.
-Smoking in residence hall or apartment rooms or common areas may result in cleaning fees being assessed to student accounts.
+- Smoking Tobacco, E-Cigarettes, and E-Hookahs: Smoking and all forms of tobacco, including but not limited to, cigarettes, cigars, snuff, e-cigarettes, vaping devices, and chewing tobacco, are not permitted in any residential communities, on the UAA campus, and all UA properties.
+Smoking in a residence hall or apartment rooms or common areas may result in cleaning fees being assessed to student accounts.
 Please refer to this website for the entire policy: smoke-free campus policies.